pyta-uoft/website/index.md

 ### Trailing newlines (C0305) {#C0305}

-This error appears when a file ends with more than one newline character (i.e. when a file contains trailing blank lines).
+This error occurs when a file ends with more than one newline character (i.e. when a file contains trailing blank lines).
 For example:

 ~~~~ {include="C0305_trailing_newlines"}
 ~~~~